-- A. All non moving joints (control joints) may be filled with a semi-rigid joint compound such as Protect JF-Epoxy or Protect JF-Polyurea before application of chemical resistant coating system is applied.
-Wet joint material should be broadcasted with silica sand aggregate to provide an anchor for vinyl ester system to adhere.
-Do not apply vinyl ester system direct to joint material without a broadcast. - B. Construction joints may need to be re-built and re-cut depending on conditions. - C. Isolation or expansion joints should be left uncoated.
+- A. All non moving joints (control joints) and construction joints may be filled with a semi-rigid joint compound such as Protect JF Epoxy or Protect JF-Polyurea. - B. Construction joints may need to be re-built and re-cut depending on the conditions. - C. Isolation or expansion joints should be left uncoated.